-4. LAWS Generative AI policy
+4. LAWS generative AI policy

 All submissions in a LAWS I or LAWS II course, whether in draft or final form, including papers, projects, exams, reflections, and oral presentations, must be the student's own work.
-To avoid plagiarism, when a submission includes or relies on content borrowed from other sources or authorities, the submission must cite the sources appropriately.
-Each LAWS Professor will instruct students on how to cite sources appropriately for their assignments.
-Students may use spell-checking and grammar-checking tools on the content created for a submission.
-However, students may not use generative artificial intelligence tools (e.g., ChatGPT, Jasper, Lex, GrammarlyGO, or any other chatbot or Generative AI tool) to generate, revise, or edit the content of any assignment unless their LAWS professor gives explicit written permission.
-If a student is unsure whether they are permitted to use a specific writing tool for an assignment, they should ask their LAWS Professor in advance.
+To avoid plagiarism, cheating, or improper collaboration, when a submission includes or relies on content borrowed from other sources or authorities, the submission must cite the sources appropriately.
+Each LAWS professor will instruct students on how to cite sources appropriately for their assignments.
+Students may use spell-checking and grammar-checking tools on the content the student created for a submission.
+However, students may not use generative artificial intelligence tools (e.g., ChatGPT, Jasper, Lex, GrammarlyGO, CoPilot, or any other chatbot or generative Al tool) to generate, revise, or edit the content of any assignment unless their LAWS professor gives explicit written permission.
+If a student is unsure whether they are permitted to use a specific tool or platform for an assignment, they should ask their LAWS professor in advance.
 A violation of this policy may result in an "F" on the affected LAWS assignment and an "F" in the course.
 Faculty may refer violations of this policy to the Honor Code Committee as misconduct under Southwestern's Student Honor Code.